EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Changes
 ===========

+### 2.1.0:
+*Now supports multiples of the same list
+*Fixed the date format issue
+*Removed prompt class from the field wrapper
+*Updated plugin description
+*Disallowed adding the same list twice on the admin side *About page now links to the YIKES, Inc. page

 ### 2.0.0:
 *Added import function to pull in existing custom fields *Added new field handling to work with any list configuration